 Some find it useful for treating the symptoms or even the underlying causes of depression, experiencing a sense of peace and calm without the “numbness” of conventional medications.
 In fact, it tends to have the opposite effect of actually sharpening the senses and enhancing mental clarity.
 One user remarked on how easy it was to enter a flow state on microdoses of mescaline, especially when playing the guitar:

-“It was as if i would just be improvising and hit a couple notes that reminded me of a song and then id start with those and work my way through the rest of the riff just by memory.”
+“I would just be improvising and hit a couple notes that reminded me of a song and then I’d start with those and work my way through the rest of the riff just by memory.”

 Artists in regions where mescaline cacti grow wild are said to microdose for much the same reason.

-As might be expected given the traditional Tarahumara use, there’s also a definite stimulant effect (perhaps more so than with LSD or psilocybin), and this can be useful for physical endurance—for sports, hiking, manual labor, and so on.
+As might be expected given the traditional Tarahumara use, there’s also a definite stimulant effect, perhaps more so than with LSD or psilocybin.
+This can be useful for physical endurance such as sports, hiking, manual labor, and so on.
 And while it may act as an appetite suppressant, mescaline tends to lack the edginess of other stimulants.
 Indeed some users microdose it specifically to reduce feelings of anxiety, often with great success:

-Increased empathy appears to be involved here.
-Many feel a greater connection to others, for instance, and are often surprised at how freely conversations start to flow.
+Increased empathy may have something to do with this.
+Many people feel a greater connection to others, for instance, and are often surprised at how freely conversations start to flow.

 For more guidance on how to use microdosing to treat mental health conditions, join our extensive Microdosing Course and become part of a helpful and compassionate community.

-Mescaline and mescaline-containing cacti are among the safest psychedelics, with a long history of responsible ceremonial use and not one single case of a fatal overdose.
+Mescaline and mescaline-containing cacti are among the safest psychedelics out there with a long history of responsible ceremonial use and not one single case of a fatal overdose.
 However, there are some potential risks to be aware of, as well as a number of specific contraindications.